Maternal and Child Health Data and Statistics

 - CDC Wonder (Wide-Ranging Online Data for Epidemiologic Research).
 Data sets about HIV and AIDS, births, cancer, underlying cause of death (includes infant deaths from linked birth/infant death records), tuberculosis, sexually transmitted diseases, and vaccinations.
 Centers for Disease Control and Prevention (CDC).

 - Census Bureau.
 Data about the nation's people and economy.
-To view maternal and child health (MCH)–related data, tables, and reports, select People; scan Data by Subject; and click on a subject (e.g., Children).
-Use data access tools to further search, organize, and present Census Bureau data.
+To view maternal and child health (MCH)–related data, tables, and reports, us Browse by Topic and select Families & Living Arrangements; select sub-topic (e.g., Children); and click on a subject in the left navigation or browse categories below.
+Use Explore Data to further search, organize, and present Census Bureau data.

 - Child Care and Early Education Research Connections: Datasets.
 Data sets about child care and early childhood education and a tool for analyzing